 Issue Three: What defenses do you have in your OWI case?
 A good OWI attorney knows what kind of defenses you may have in your particular case.
 For example, did the police officer have a valid reason to pull you over?
 Where the field sobriety tests done correctly?
 Was the administration of the portable breathalyzer test done correctly?
 Was the portable breathalyzer test equipment working properly?
 Were the procedures at the blood test laboratory followed correctly?
 Was the accused actually the driver?
 Does the driver have the defense of necessity or duress?

 What Should I do if I get pulled over for an OWI?

-First, treat the office with respect and dignity.
+First, treat the officer with respect and dignity.
 Treat the officer in a safe way so that they aren’t worried about their safety or that you are going to interfere with their investigation.
 You want to limit the amount of information that they are gathering.
 You don’t need to tell them where you came from or how much you have had to drink.
-You do not have to perform the field sobriety exercises or the road side breath test.
+You do not have to perform the field sobriety exercises or the roadside breath test.
 Remember, if you are taken back to a police station and refuse to take the breath test the consequences for that are entirely different.
-You can only be given a fine for not taking the road side breath test.
+You can only be given a fine for not taking the roadside breath test.
 However, refuse to take the breath test at the station your license can be suspended for one to two years.
 The suspension is a hard suspension unless you appeal.